 What is the take home message of this research?

 The a-ADL tool showed a good ability to distinguish normal and pathological cognitive aging.
 Its discriminative power for underlying causes of limitations is an advantage.
 Concluding, the evaluation of a-ADL, when administered in a systematic and scientific way, enables the diagnosis of MCI and – moreover – is experienced as less invasive by the patients.
 In the same time, this evaluation offers directions for clinical treatment, rehabilitation, advice and coaching.

-The full paper “Awareness of memory deficits in subjective cognitive decline, mild cognitive impairment, Alzheimer’s disease and Parkinson’s disease” is available free of charge for a limited time here.
+The full paper “Discriminative power of the advanced activities of daily living (a-ADL) tool in the diagnosis of mild cognitive impairment in an older population” is available free of charge for a limited time here.

 The commentary paper “A useful development in measuring activities of daily living” by David Ames is also available free of charge here.